dreamcatcher-tech/network/Inbox/2024-10-07 1633 the napp drone function.md

 When it gets called, it runs in a branch, so that it doesn't take any resources, but also so it doesn't block the main thread.

 Multitasking can be added later.
+Multitasking is when we call several napps and carry on with something else while those operations complete.